jomiq/space_col/README.md

 ![](docs/w.png)

-The halt condition code deserves some explaining. `SpaceColony.done_yet()` keeps track of how many points are activated and counts terminates execution if activation has not changed for `yeet_condition` iterations.
+The halt condition code deserves some explaining. `SpaceColony.done_yet()` keeps track of how many points are activated and terminates execution if activation has not changed for `yeet_condition` iterations.
 Sorry about the naming.
 This detects corner cases where branches are bouncing back-and-forth without ever reaching the `kD`region of an attraction point.

-The `Horse` process can be coerced into using arbritrary functions for distance calculations and the attractiveness of the attractor.
-The default behaviour is square euclidean distance and the norm of the
+The `Horse` (sorry) process can be coerced into using arbritrary functions for distance calculations and the attractiveness of the attractor.
+The default behaviour is square euclidean distance, but stuff like Manhattan distance could be interesting.
+Similarily `SpaceColony` accepts a `grow_function` of a single 3D vector.
+See `test_manhattan.py` for some examples.

 # Status
- This code will eventually be turned into a Blender plugin.
+ This code could eventually be turned into a Blender plugin.
 For now I just leave it here, waiting for Blender to bump to a newer interpreter.
+Work should be done to sure make the worker `run()` method proper re-entrant.